 Ice cream, highly processed vegan meat and high- fat dairy alternatives are all vegan.
 This point may seem obvious, but how often have you got away with saying 'how bad can it be, at least it's vegan'.
 Processed and fried vegan foods can be the explanation you can't get in shape.
 High sodium, oil, and sugar can prompt elevated cholesterol, hypertension, and stoutness – putting your wellbeing in danger.
 Instead of eating out every time you have an urge to do so, fix three cheat meals (not day's) per week.
 As long as you are on track for the rest of the week, the weighing scale will continue to budge.
 By a cheat meal I mean one dish and not everything from an entre, appetiser and desserts washed down with a glass of wine.

-This is what 2000 calories swiggy'd to you for a chai time snack might look like:
+This is what 2000 calories online ordered for you coffee time snack might look like:

 When one tends to eat from outside a lot, they end up consuming a lot of calories.
 This is because you do not know what are the ingredients that the food exactly comprises of.
 Cooking at home is much more beneficial for somebody who wants to lose weight.
 Because, apart from calorie counting, you will also know what exactly you are consuming.
 Restaurants tend to go overboard with sodium and fat (both being addictive).
 Limit ordering in more than once a week (as a cheat snack/ meal).

 9. Not Documenting Weight Loss.

 Documenting one's weight loss motivates one to stick to the journey.
 When you take progress photos, you notice the changes that your body is going through.
 Otherwise, it gets hard to keep a track of progress, so always make sure you document yours before and after pics for motivation.